 First things first, the government classifies income-based repayment plans (IBR), pay as you earn (PAYE), revised pay as you earn (REPAYE), and public service loan forgiveness (PSLF) as loan forgiveness plans.
 Therefore, these are the strategies I’ll be discussing in this section.
 There are a few keys you need to know before dive deeper:

 - You must know how Income-Driven Repayment plans work.
-Check out our IDR Guide to get a good understanding of these plans.

 - The following discussion is about Fannie Mae, Freddie Mac, and FHA loans.